TorbenWerner-MSFT/mioty-sample/src/deduplication/README.md

 # MIOTY Azure Stream Analytics Job

-This solution contains an Azure Stream Analytics Job that handles the message deduplication.
+This solution contains a sample Azure Stream Analytics Job that handles the message deduplication.
 Messages will flow from the IoT Hub into the Job, duplicates based on the *uuid* will be filtered and the cleaned message stream outputted to an Azure Event Hub.

 ## Job Diagram